simplex-chat/simplex-chat/docs/rfcs/2023-10-20-group-integrity.md

 -- # owner events

 def processOwnerEvent(oe: OwnerEvent) =
+  process every owner event after owners reach consensus

+// def processOwnerEvent(oe: OwnerEvent) =
-  addOwnerDagEvent(oe)
+//   addOwnerDagEvent(oe)
-  applyOwnerDagEvent(oe)
+//   applyOwnerDagEvent(oe)
+//

-def addOwnerDagEvent(oe: OwnerEvent) =
+// def addOwnerDagEvent(oe: OwnerEvent) =
-  if (any parent of oe not in dag):
+//   if (any parent of oe not in dag):
-    buffer until all parents are in ownerDag else
+//     buffer until all parents are in ownerDag
+//   else
-    add oe to ownerDag
+//     add oe to ownerDag
+//

-def applyOwnerDagEvent(oe: OwnerEvent) =
+// def applyOwnerDagEvent(oe: OwnerEvent) =
-  case oe of
+//   case oe of
-    -- process XGrpMemNew, XGrpMemRole, XGrpMemDel same as for admin dag (see below), or should vote for all events?
+//     -- process XGrpMemNew, XGrpMemRole, XGrpMemDel same as for admin dag (see below), or should vote for all events?
-    XGrpMemNew -> ...
+//     XGrpMemNew -> ...
-    XGrpMemRole -> ...
+//     XGrpMemRole -> ...
-    XGrpMemDel -> ...
+//     XGrpMemDel -> ...
-    -- how to vote - to depend on action (group - manual, update - automatic?);
+//     -- how to vote - to depend on action (group - manual, update - automatic?);
-    -- wait for voting always, or if event has unknown parents? (gaps in dag) -- how to treat delayed integrity violation - owner sending message to select members XGrpDel ->
+//     -- wait for voting always, or if event has unknown parents? (gaps in dag)
+//     -- how to treat delayed integrity violation - owner sending message to select members
+//     XGrpDel ->
-      -- create "pending group deletion", wait for confirmation from majority of owners?
+//       -- create "pending group deletion", wait for confirmation from majority of owners?
-      -- new protocol requiring user action from other owners?
+//       -- new protocol requiring user action from other owners?
-    XGrpInfo ->
+//     XGrpInfo ->
-      -- create "unconfirmed group profile update", remember prev group profile -- remove from "unconfirmed group profile update" when this event is in dag and not a leaf?
+//       -- create "unconfirmed group profile update", remember prev group profile
+//       -- remove from "unconfirmed group profile update" when this event is in dag and not a leaf?
-      -- if another group profile update event is received, revert "unconfirmed" event, don't apply new -- so if more than one update is received while dag is not merged to single vertice, all updates are not applied --   - this would likely lock out owners from any future updates --   - merge to new starting point after some time passes?
+//       -- if another group profile update event is received, revert "unconfirmed" event, don't apply new
+//       -- so if more than one update is received while dag is not merged to single vertice, all updates are not applied
+//       --   - this would likely lock out owners from any future updates
+//       --   - merge to new starting point after some time passes?
-      --   - mark parents that are never received and so always block graph merging as special type?
+//       --   - mark parents that are never received and so always block graph merging as special type?

 -- # admin events